damianhakert/damianhakert.github.io/source/posts/2016-07-21-the-logic-of-gitlab-ci.html.md

 Committing it, and hooray!
 Our build is successful:
 [![](/images/blogimages/ci-logic/success.png)](https://gitlab.com/inem/ci/builds/2346110)

-To make sure it will not pass for incorrect data, changing the contents of the second file, and build fails as expected:
+Lets change "world" to "Africa" in the second file and check what will happen:
 [![](/images/blogimages/ci-logic/failure.png)](https://gitlab.com/inem/ci/builds/2346623)

+Build fails as expected!</br>
-Okay, it looks like we now have automated tests here!
+Okay, we now have automated tests here!

 The next step is to pack the code before sending it to our customers.
 Let's automate it as well!